Primary Election - Early Voting Saturday, June 12th - - Sunday Jun 20th, 2021

-Registration by mail: Forms are available from your county Board of Elections, town and city halls, post office, and various state agency offices.
+Registration by mail: Forms are available from your county Board of Elections, town and city halls, post offices, and various state agency offices.
 Registration in person at your County Board of Elections.

 CHANGE OF ADDRESS If you are already registered, it must be received by your Board of Elections by October 15th to vote in the general election.

 Registration, Change and Absentee Voting Deadlines: The current year<b/>at <href="http://www.elections.ny.gov/PoliticalCalendar.html">election calendar lists deadlines for applications.

 For the detailed official political calendar, including information on military absentee ballots, click on <a http://www.elections.ny.gov/PoliticalCalendar.html election calendar